M4p4/EromeDownloader/README.md

 ### Where are the files saved?

-he files will be saved in a folder named "downloads" and within that, a folder with the album name will be created and all files from that album will be saved there.
+The files will be saved in a folder named "downloads" and within that, a folder with the album name will be created and all files from that album will be saved there.